SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Each of these types, and the ways in which they can be used, are discussed in more detail below.

-Swift also provides a powerful and flexible way to create and work with string and character types.
+Swift also provides powerful and flexible versions of the following common types:

+* :newTerm:`Strings`, for working with text
-These are introduced below, and are discussed in more detail in :doc:`Strings`.
+  (as introduced below, and discussed in detail in :doc:`Strings`)
+* :newTerm:`Arrays` and :newTerm:`Dictionaries`, for working with collections of values (as described in :doc:`CollectionTypes`)
+* :newTerm:`Enumerations`, for defining multiple values of a similar kind (as described in :doc:`Enumerations`)

 .. _BasicTypes_NamedValues: